ELS-RD/anonymisation/README.md

 - generate training examples using headers, in particular for companies
 - implement prediction with multi thread (pipe)
 - search for phone number, social security number, etc.
+- add titles to trainset to avoid false positives (UPCASE + short)
+- train with all matches
+- build a dict of PM and match everywhere against this matcher